mrajashree/Documents/PingIdPConfiguration.md

 <h2> Rancher UI </h2>
 Back to Rancher UI, click on `Test`.
 This will provide you the login form, once authenticated, access control will be enabled

+<h2> Pre-existing SP connection </h2>

+1. If SP connection is already created for PingFederate IdP configuration, to get the IdP metadata, go to Server Configuration -> ADMINISTRATIVE FUNCTIONS -> Metadata Export ->  USE A CONNECTION FOR METADATA GENERATION, and use the existing connection from dropdown presented

+2. Make sure the SP Connection's following fields are set correctly:
+* Partner's Entity ID (Connection ID)
+* Base URL
+* Assertion Consumer Service URL (Endpoint)